kaisenlinux/manpages-dev/category/Miscellaneous/img2pdf.md

 OPTIONS
    positional arguments:
        infile Specifies  the input file(s) in any format that can be read by the Python Imaging Library (PIL).
 If no input images are given, then a single image is read from standard in‐ put.
 The special filename "-" can be used once to read an image from standard input.
-To read a file in the current directory with the filename "-", pass it  to  img2pdf  by explicitly stating its relative path like "./-".
+To read a file in the current directory with the  filename  "-"  (or  with  a  filename starting with "-"), pass it to img2pdf by explicitly stating its relative path like "./-".
+Cannot be used together with --from-file.

    optional arguments:
        -h, --help